Protocol, Regulations and Customs for

 Military Impostors are breaking the law and can be prosecuted under the Crimes Act 1961 (Fraud, Trespass, etc); and the Summary Offences Act 1981, contrary to Section 46 of the Military Decorations and Distinctive Badges Act 1918.

-Valour Thieves, Medal Cheats, Wannabees and Impostors are abhorred by serving military and veteran communities.
-Once exposed, these transgressors can expect to be treated with derision and disdain by often very unforgiving veterans.
-Fraudsters of any type should be reported to the relevant authorities without delay (the organisation concerned, or NZ Police).
+Valour Thieves, Medal Cheats, Wannabees and Impostors are abhorred by the serving military and veteran communities.
+Once exposed, offenders can expect to be treated with derision and disdain by often very unforgiving veterans.
+Medal fraudsters of any type should be reported to the relevant authorities without delay, either the Executive of the organisation they are representing or the NZ Police.

-Note: If you suspect a person of being a medal or military fraud but are unsure of your facts, ask the advice of an experienced Veteran or a serving military person whom you can trust – they will know what to do.
+Note: If you suspect a person of being a medal or military fraudster but are unsure of your facts, ask the advice of an experienced Veteran whom you can trust – they will know what to do.